 - File Form SI-1a/b, Application for Sickness Benefits and Statement of Sickness, within 10 days of the first claimed day of sickness.
-You may lose benefits if your application is filed late. - Submit proof of your age and military service as permanent records for RRB files.
-If you performed active military service in a branch of the Armed Forces, that service may increase or provide eligibility for an RRB benefit.
+You can lose benefits if your application is filed late. - Submit proof of your age and military service as permanent records for RRB files.
+If you performed active military service in a branch of the Armed Forces, that service can increase or provide eligibility for an RRB benefit.
 Submit a copy of your latest DD-214 (or other service evidence) to your nearest RRB office for a determination of creditability.
-Your local RRB office will explain how to obtain acceptable evidence for proof of military service and age. - Create a myRRB account at RRB.gov/myRRB to get annuity estimates, apply for or claim unemployment benefits, claim sickness benefits, view RUIA account statement, and review service and compensation history. - RRB publications covering benefits and other related topics are available at RRB.gov under the Benefits tab of the main menu.
+Your local RRB office will explain how to obtain acceptable evidence for proof of military service and age. - PINPassword (PPW) access to online services is ending on July 1, 2025.
+Create a Login.gov account at RRB.gov/myRRB for myRRB services: annuity estimates, apply for or claim unemployment benefits, claim sickness benefits, view RUIA account statement, and review service and compensation history. - RRB publications covering benefits and other related topics are available at RRB.gov under the Benefits tab of the main menu.
 In addition, frequently asked questions are answered online at RRB.gov/FAQ. - Call us toll-free (877-772-5772) and use the automated menu for unemployment and sickness claim information. - Visit your local RRB office to speak with an RRB representative or pick up informational pamphlets.
 See the "RRB Office Serving Your Area" section on the front of this form for the phone number or address.
 Although most items can be handled by telephone, our field staff will be glad to help you with any railroad retirement matter.
-Please phone ahead to arrange a convenient time to speak with a representative.
+Please phone ahead to arrange a convenient time to speak with a representative. - The hours RRB offices are open to the public can be found on our website at RRB.gov or by calling 877-772-5772.